 So (1) roll (2) chill (3) roll again to smooth out the sides.

-The cake balls need to be super chilled before dipping, so this trick gets both steps done!
+Just like when we make Oreo balls, the cake balls need to be super chilled before dipping, so this trick gets both steps done!

 Now let’s dunk.
 You can dip the cake balls into pure white chocolate, which is what I prefer for best taste, but that stuff is pretty expensive.
 And you need a good amount for all 40 cake pops!
 You can use candy melts/candy coating instead.
 I give both options in the recipe below along with notes for each choice.

 Another trick: to ensure the cake ball stays secure on the lollipop stick, dip it slightly into the coating first.
 Then stick in the center of the cake ball.
 See photo above!

 And another trick: the best way to allow the coating to dry and set– without ruining the perfectly round cake pop– is to place them right side up in a large styrofoam block or even a box.
 I used a box, as pictured below, for this batch.
 I just poked super tiny holes into it.
 Easy and cheap.